Global Challenges Research Fund

-NOTE - If you are applying for the GCRF, please take notice of the due diligence requirements of doing so, as explained in the link below:
+NOTE - If you are applying for a GCRF research funding call, please take notice of the due diligence requirements of working with overseas partners, as explained in the link below:

 The Global Challenges Research Fund (GCRF) is a five year £1.5bn investment to ensure UK research takes a leading role in addressing the problems faced by developing countries.

 The GCRF will run between 2016-2021.
 It provides a unique opportunity for UK academics to work with partners around the world and address some of the biggest problems of our time.
 The fund forms part of the Government's pledge to allocate 0.7% of gross national income to provide Official Development Assistance (ODA) to developing countries in which cutting-edge research is translated into local impact where there is an unmet need.

 The GCRF is administered through delivery partners including the Research Councils and national academies.
 The Research Councils have each received directly allocated portions of the GCRF, which they are all administering in a mix of allocations to institutions, funding of priority areas and open calls.
 A large amount of funding that remains unallocated (increasingly known as the collective fund) will grow significantly over the next five years.